 Source: ukrainska pravda

-Tags: alexandr klimenko Azarov EU europe Politics stavytsky Ukraine Victor Pshonka Vitaliy Zakharchenko YanukovychThe Ministry of Foreign Affairs of Ukraine has issued a démarche to the countries whose…
+Tags: alexandr klimenko Azarov EU europe Politics stavytsky Ukraine Victor Pshonka Vitaliy Zakharchenko YanukovychThe Ukrainian military-industrial complex has the capacity to produce 10 million drones annually.
+These drones…